Project Management Processes

 It is important to document everything before closing the project.
 Evaluating the project results, as well as your project team, is also important.

 There are plenty of factors impacting a project’s success.
-These things all play into the 5 phases.
-This includes: project management tools, and what the Project Management Institute calls the 10 Areas of Knowledge (which is also included in the PMBOK Guide).
+These factors all play into the 5 phases.
+They include: project management tools, and what the Project Management Institute calls the 10 Areas of Knowledge (also included in the PMBOK Guide).